dirklo/taskaholik-front-end/README.md

 # TASKAHOLIK

-## A React web application built with Create-React-App and Ruby on Rails on the back end.
+## A bug-tracker and team delegation tool built with Create-React-App and Ruby on Rails on the back end.

 ### Built with React 17.0.2